 Would you believe us if we said that taking up a creative hobby or working on a passion project could actually make you better at your day job?
 Based on research, the most successful teachers usually have hobbies and interests outside of school that they’re passionate about.
 And it’s not surprising that their creativity from those pursuits knows no bounds, often transferring back into the classroom atmosphere.
 If we had to guess, we’d say the same is probably true for coworkers in any given office space.

 The six success stories below prove that it’s definitely worth your time to pursue creative hobbies like pottery or writing.
 So go ahead and make some time for them in your schedule!

 1. Warren Buffett

-We’ve said it before and we’ll say it again—Warren Buffett is a titan.
-After all, the Berkshire Hathaway CEO and chairman has been investing since he was just 11 years old.
-When he isn’t busy dominating the business world and acting as an all-around investment guru, he’s—wait for it—strumming away on his ukulele.
-Check out this video of him performing a duet with Bon Jovi if you need any further proof of his musical chops.
+As we’ve stated multiple times, Warren Buffett is a force to be reckoned with.
+For example, the CEO and chairman of Berkshire Hathaway has been investing since he was only 11 years old.
+When he’s not busy conquering the business world or acting as an investment guru, he enjoys playing the ukulele.
+Check out this video of him performing a duet with Bon Jovi if you need any further proof of his musical skills.

 2. Taylor Swift

 If there’s anything we’ve learned about Taylor Swift lately, it’s that she excels at doing many things simultaneously.
 When she’s not singing her heart out in front of adoring fans, Taylor Swift is busy changing the minds of billion-dollar executives and breaking VEVO records.
 She’s also known for being generous to her fans, often donating money or prizes to those in need.
 But did you know that T-Swift is also a serious crafter in her spare time?
 Some of her best work includes a Drake-inspired needlepoint for bestie Ed Sheeran, mason jar snowglobes, and red, white, and blue desserts.

 3. Satya Nadella